dreadlearner/tex/readme.md

 - i'm able to keep a consistent set of macros and environments across all my projects

-- i'm able to easily move _all_ of my quality of life stuff from one class to another using a simple sh script.
+- i'm able to easily move my quality of life stuff from one place to another using a simple sh script.

 ## notes

-if you'd like to see some demo material or use my notes/exercises files, they can be found in `demofiles/`.
+if you'd like to see some demo material or use my notes/exercises files, they can be found in `demofiles`.

 ### minimal files